mutazjustmutaz/csscheck/README.md

 ### Work in Progress:

 - **Show repeated colors `--colors` :** CSS colors which are repeatedly used should be placed inside variables.
-This feature shows you repeated colors and their occurence frequency.
+This feature shows you CSS files with repeated colors and each color's occurence frequency.
 There's support for the keywords, hexadecimal, and RGBA color models.

 - **Show unused classes `--unused` :** A common problem is that classes defined in CSS files sometimes end up being unused in HTML/PHP files.
 This feature shows you the paths of CSS files that contain unused classes, along with the names of those classes.

 ## Build

-Currently, you can `clone` the repository and then use `make`.
+To build the application, you can use the usual `clone` -> `cd` -> `make` sequence.

 As time goes on I'll be adding more advanced testing, build, and installation capabilities.